CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Get-Index/get-index-of-text-block.md

 ---
 title: "Get Index Of Text"
 linkTitle: "Get Index Of Text"
-description: "Gets the index of the nth occurrence of a text in another text."
+description: "Gets the index of the specified occurrence of a text in another text."
 ---

 ![Icon](/blocks/text-get-index-block-icon.png)